Spotting flea dirt on dogs is an easy way to find out if your dog is infested with fleas.

-Fleas can be a huge source of discomfort for you and your pet, but with the right treatment, you can easily keep these parasites at bay.
+Fleas can be a huge source of discomfort for you and your dog, but with the right treatment, you can easily keep these parasites at bay.

 What makes fleas a powerful opponent, is their ability to reproduce in massive numbers, one flea can turn into an army of fleas in a short period.

-These pesky parasites will not only cause itching and skin irritations to your pet, but they can also cause dangerous internal damage.
+These pesky parasites will not only cause itching and skin irritations to your dog, but they can also cause dangerous internal damage.

 For instance, your dog may become anemic, or he may become allergic to flea saliva, which leads to flea allergy dermatitis.

 When it comes to dealing with fleas, prevention is better than cure; there are several simple ways to prevent your dog from getting flooded by fleas.